jaantollander/CellLists.jl/README.md

 ## Multithreaded Algorithm
-We can use the multithreaded version of Cell Lists by dispatching with the `Val(:parallel)` value type.
+We can use the multithreaded version of Cell Lists by dispatching with the `Val(:threads)` value type.

 ```julia
 c = CellLists(p, r, Val(:threads))